sophie-aubert/floodit/ARCHIDEP.md

 Add the following line to the file:

 ```
-%minesweeper ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart minesweeper, /bin/systemctl status minesweeper, /bin/systemctl start minesweeper, /bin/systemctl stop minesweeper
+%floodit ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart floodit, /bin/systemctl status floodit, /bin/systemctl start floodit, /bin/systemctl stop floodit
 ```

-> :books: This line allows any user in the `minesweeper` group to execute the
+> :books: This line allows any user in the `floodit` group to execute the
 > listed commands with `sudo` without having to enter a password (hence the
 > `NOPASSWD` option).